 Overcoming security blocksThe Access database uses macros.
 These may cause your PC to block the application or hamper its functionality, depending on your software and security settings.
-Below are solutions to the issues we're aware of.

 Cannot open the databaseThis problem is usually confined to Windows 7 or Vista users.
 The simplest solution is to unblock the file in the Properties tab.
 See these instructions for details.